9 Ways to Motivate the Other People Around You

 Intrinsic motivation: When you feel like you’re the one who is in control of your life, you’re more likely to dedicate time and effort toward your long-term goals because they’re derived from your own interests.

 Extrinsic motivation: If you feel like you’re being controlled and you have to follow strict rules and obligate your time to tasks that ultimately benefit someone else, you’re less likely to show persistence in pursuing your own goals and only boost your performance for short periods of time if a reward is offered.
+Check out this post to learn more about extrinsic motivation examples.

 You will find the following strategies to be inspiring for the long-term rather than a quick fix that will boost motivation for only a small amount of time.
 But, before we take a look at these strategies, let’s talk about what you have to do before you even attempt them.